 You would have not liked me 14 months ago.
 I was an angry, not very nice person.
 I’ve changed for the better because Goodwill gave me the tools I needed.
 They helped me get my confidence back while I worked in the Goodwill warehouse, and then they helped me get into the job I currently have kept since last February as a maintenance technician.

-I have had two pay increases and have gained the respect from my employer.
-I feel I’m valuable now to him and to myself.
-I really enjoy working for my employer.
+I have had two pay increases and feel I’m valuable to my employer.
 I know I can and will keep going.

 WHAT HAVE BEEN SOME OF YOUR BIGGEST ACCOMPLISHMENTS SINCE YOU HAVE WORK WITH GOODWILL?